 The extreme facial shortening we see today has been achieved by selective breeding over the last hundred years or so.
 And the modern pug looks rather different, as you can see from the profile of the puppy at the top of the page.

-Why do Pugs Have Short Snouts?
+Why do They Have Short Snouts?

-What Should a Pug Look Like?
+What Should Your Pug Look Like?

-A Pug’s coat should be short and glossy, made up of fine hairs.
+Your puppy has a black or fawn coat with a dark muzzle.
+Your Pug’s coat should be short and glossy, made up of fine hairs.
 It shouldn’t be coarse or woolly.
 Although they have an easy to keep coat, they do shed.

-Most Pugs do have a double coat, which means that although it’s fine furred there are two separate layers.
+Your Pug has a double coat, which means that although it’s fine furred there are two separate layers.
 This coat type is prone to shedding, and means that they are not classed as hypoallergenic or good for allergy sufferers.

 Pug Size

 These dogs are compact and sturdy.
 Their bodies are quite hard.
-A Pug’s head should be large but not apple-shaped.
+Your Pug’s head should be large but not apple-shaped.
 The breed standard describes their structure as ‘multum in parvo’ which means ‘a great deal in a small space’!

-When Do Pugs Stop Growing?
+When Do They Stop Growing?

 A 3 year old, 4 year old or 5 year old full grown Pug should not gain any weight from their second birthday onwards.
 Unless they were underweight at that point.
 A giant Pug is rarely a healthy or happy one.